SimGuo/docs/OpenCV SVM vs Shogun SVM.md

 	accuracy by the shogun svm is77.1991

 ```
-___

 We infer from the output that:
-* the accuracy of OpenCV's LibSVM is 77.0833% with the time taken = 150.366 secs.
+* The accuracy of OpenCV's LibSVM is 77.0833% with the time taken = 150.366 secs.
-* the accuracy of Shogun's LibSVM is 77.1991% with the time taken = 0.215 secs.
+* The accuracy of Shogun's LibSVM is 77.1991% with the time taken = 0.215 secs.